 Response: This comment is focused on specific program design elements and is therefore outside of the scope of the Plan to address.
-However, the Administration has shared this comment with the CARB staff working to implement AB 617.
+However, the Administration has shared this comment with the CARB AB 617 staff.

 SGC's Affordable Housing and Sustainable Communities program